Mount Holyoke College: Television

 An urban legend says that the characters of the hit 1960s cartoon Scooby Doo Where Are You! are said to be modeled after the Five College Consortium.
 Scooby Doo is meant to be University of Massachusetts Amherst, Shaggy is Hampshire, Fred is Amherst, Daphne is Mount Holyoke and Velma is Smith.
 These characterizations are made under the assumptions of stereotypes of the students from the Five Colleges.
+However, Hampshire College admitted its first students in 1970, one year after the show premiered.